What is CAATE?

 A site visit is scheduled based on the self-study report.

-Submission of self-study and completion of site-visit do not guarantee accreditation.
+Submission of self-study and completion of site-visit does not guarantee accreditation.

 A site visit report is prepared and the program is reviewed to assess whether it meets the comprehensive standards or not.